Why would one build a railway in the middle of a motorway? It's cheaper!

 In Berlin the autobahn (highway in English) was built 50 years after the Ringbahn (S-bahn/U-bahn trains that form a ring in the city).

-Osaka in Japan also has some section of this description, albeit 4-lane for cars rather than the monstrosities you see in America.
+Osaka in Japan also has some section of this description, albeit 4-lane for cars rather than the monstrosities you see in North America.

 The consensus is highway median railways like these are bad, after all in those stations on the motorway - you're blasted with the sound of tyre friction that surpass 90 dB (think of being in a concert level of loudness), whilst every waking second feels longer than it actually is, as your perception is slightly warped by how uncomfortable it is to be there, even with some level of sound proofing.